Why is workforce planning important? Because employees are the foundation upon which every successful company is built.

 For example, if there are not enough employees hired in a certain role, an early warning sign might be a slowdown of the workflow.
 With managers trained to recognize this early on, they will be able to address the problem before a major problem, like a missed deadline, occurs.

-Top Benefits Of Workforce Planning
+Workforce Planning Benefits

 In a survey of 400 new employees, 17.5% of respondents said they didn’t understand their performance expectations for their position until fully 90 days of work has passed.